Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

 In this section, we investigate the first hitting time of a curved boundary for the Bessel process starting from the origin.
 Let $\psi(t)$ denote the boundary, and introduce the following stopping time:

-For some suitable choice of the boundary, the distribution of $\tau_\psi$ can be explicitly computed.
-The idea is given by the following remark on the method of images (see for instance \cite{daniels_1969} for the origin of this method and \cite{lerche_1986} for a complete presentation):
+For some suitable choice of the boundary, the distribution of $\tau_\psi $ can be explicitly computed.
+The idea is given by the following remark on the method of images (see, e.g., \cite{daniels1969} for the origin of this method and \cite{lerche1986} for a complete presentation):

-{\bf {Fundamental idea.}} Suppose that $F$ is a positive $\sigma$-finite measure satisfying some integrability conditions (to be specified later on) and define
+\textit{Fundamental idea}.
+Suppose that $F$ is a positive $\sigma$-finite measure satisfying some integrability conditions (to be specified later on), and define

 for some real constant $a>0$.
 Let